 Tampering with evidence is generally a felony offense in Texas.
 If you are facing allegations, it’s important to reach out to an experienced defense attorney as soon as possible.
 You liberty and livelihood are likely on the line.

 What is tampering with evidence?

 The most common form of tampering with evidence is codified under Texas Penal Code Section 37.09.
 This makes it illegal to alter, destroy, or conceal an item with the intent to make it unavailable as evidence when the person knows there is an investigation in progress.

-It is a third-degree felony, punishable to 2 to 10 years in prison, to alter, destroy, or conceal anything (other than a human corpse) with the intent to make it unavailable as evidence.
+The punishment for tampering with evidence in Texas depends on the circumstances of the case.
+For example, it is a third-degree felony, punishable to 2 to 10 years in prison, to alter, destroy, or conceal anything (other than a human corpse) with the intent to make it unavailable as evidence.

 To be convicted of tampering with evidence in Texas, the accused must know that an offense has been committed.
 He or she must have the specific intent to destroy, conceal, or alter the evidence.
 The accused must have the specific intent to impair the availability of the evidence and must have acted in a manner that amounted to more than mere preparation.
 The Court of Criminal Appeals has ruled specifically that identifying the evidence tampered with is not an essential element of a tampering with evidence charge.
 That means the prosecutor can allege that by including tampering with an “unknown substance,” the State has sufficiently alleged the tampering was for a “thing.”

 What are some defenses to Tampering with Evidence in Texas?